For ones, who want to build and run Docker containers on Ubuntu-18.04 – first of all it is required to install Docker itself.

 To install the latest version of Docker and to be able to upgrade it easily in future – it is recommended to install Docker from the official repository.

-In this guide i will show how to install free Docker CE (Community Edition) on Ubuntu-18.04 from the stable official repository, how to verify that it is installed correctly and will show the common post-installation steps to performed.
+In this guide i will show how to install free Docker CE (Community Edition) on Ubuntu-18.04 from the stable official repository, how to verify that it is installed correctly and will show the common post-installation steps to perform.

 Requirements: To install Docker on Ubuntu-18.04 – you must have 64-bit architecture and Linux kernel version 3.10 or higher.
 You can check if your system matches the requirements with the